sparkdotfi/spark-docs-v2/docs/pages/user-guides/using-sparklend/oracles.md

 ## Redundant Oracle Feeds

-For certain assets SparkLend uses oracle price feeds from both Chronicle and Chainlink, ensuring that in the unlikely event one price feed should fail, a redundant price feed will automatically be used.
-Finally, in the extremely unlikely event that price feeds from both Chronicle and Chainlink should fail at the same time, a Uniswap TWAP (time-weighted average price), is used as a fallback price feed.
+For certain assets SparkLend uses oracle price feeds from both Chronicle, Chainlink and RedStone, ensuring that in the unlikely event one price feed should fail, a redundant price feed will automatically be used.
+Finally, in the extremely unlikely event that price feeds from Chronicle, Chainlink and RedStone should fail at the same time, a Uniswap TWAP (time-weighted average price), is used as a fallback price feed.
 This ensures maximum protection for SparkLend users.
 You can see an example of this mechanism above in the Yielding Fixed Oracle used for wstETH. \
 You can check if an asset uses redundant price feeds, by checking if it says "Redundant" in its Oracle type, on the specific Market page.
 [See here where to check the oracle type.](#where-can-i-check-what-oracle-is-being-used)